 Three alleged outlaw motorcycle club members have recently lost their appeal against strict crime prevention orders in the High Court of Australia.
 The men argued that the orders, which were imposed against them by the NSW Supreme Court in October 2018 and restricted their movement and associations, infringed on the integrity of the courts under the Constitution.
 However, the High Court found the regime constitutionally valid.

-The Serious Crime Prevention Orders Act was passed in 2016, and applies to people involved in ‘serious crime related activity’.
-The Court has power to make a Serious Crime Prevention Order (SCPO) against a person if satisfied:
+The Serious Crime Prevention Orders Act was passed in 2016, and applies to people involved in ‘serious crime-related activity’.
+The Court has the power to make a Serious Crime Prevention Order (SCPO) against a person if satisfied:

 - that the person has been convicted of a serious offence or

-- that the person was involved in serious crime related activity for which the person has not been convicted of a serious criminal offence (being reason of being acquitted or not charged), and
+- that the person was involved in a serious crime-related activity for which the person has not been convicted of a serious criminal offence (being the reason for being acquitted or not charged), and

 A ‘serious offence’ is defined in the Criminal Assets Recovery Act to include